dsccommunity/TheDSCBook/manuscript/configuring-the-lcm.md

  Here's what to pay attention to:

- * I've defined two partial configurations, which I've arbitrarily named Partial1 and Partial2.
+ * I've defined two partial configurations, which I've arbitrarily named PartialOne and PartialTwo.
 If you go back and look at the pull server configuration, you'll see that these are now listed as the ConfigurationNames for the node.
-Partial1.mof and Partial2.mof must live on that pull server.
+PartialOne.mof and PartialTwo.mof must live on that pull server, along with their checksum files.
  * Each partial configuration defines which pull server it'll come from.
 You have to refer to a pull server that you already defined - in this case, I've only defined MainPull, and so both partials must come from there.
-Again, Partial1.mof and Partial2.mof must live on that pull server.
+Again, PartialOne.mof and PartialTwo.mof must live on that pull server, along with checksum files.
- * PartialTwo won't execute until Partial1 has finished - the DependsOn sees to that.
+ * PartialTwo won't execute until PartialOne has finished - the DependsOn sees to that.
  * PartialTwo is the only configuration that can contain settings using the OrderEntryAdmin and OrderEntryConfig DSC resources.
 No other configuration  may use those resources, due to the ExclusiveResources setting.
  * Both partials specify my ModuleSource definition as the place to find any missing DSC resource modules.
  * Both partials specify that the configuration be pulled.
 However, it's legal for some partials to expect to be pushed.
 Any partials set to Push mode will simply sit and wait for you to push the MOF manually.
 They wouldn't have a ConfigurationSource, in that case.